 I sullenly vowed then that I would never have a garden.

-Fast forward several decades.
-Destiny it seems, had called – I was in the first graduating class of the Calgary Zoo’s Landscape Design Certificate Program, and was handed my first client on the last day of class.
-The following year I was contracted to teach that same program, and have since developed and teach several more design classes for the Zoo’s horticultural program.
+Fast forward several decades and destiny it seems, had called – I was in the first graduating class of the Calgary Zoo’s Landscape Design Certificate Program.
+I was handed my first client on the last day of class and contracted to team teach that same program the following year.
+I went on to develop and teach additional design classes for the zoo and continued to do so until the zoo discontinued their horticultural programming in 2016.
 In addition I run my own Landscape Design and Consulting business year round.

-And I do indeed have a garden – now a seasoned gardener, I have been meeting the challenges of gardening in Calgary for more than 25 years.
+And I do indeed have a garden – now a seasoned gardener, I have been meeting the challenges of gardening in Calgary for 30 years.
 And never one to pass up an opportunity to share my expertise and passion with others, I also lecture, speak and write on the subject whenever asked.